 CLAIM: The Bible condemns jealousy (Jas.
 3:14; 1 Cor.
 3:3; Gal.
-5:19-21), but it states that God is a jealous God.
+5:19-21), but the Bible states that God is jealous.
+In Exodus, God says, “I, the LORD your God, am a jealous God, visiting the iniquity of the fathers on the children, on the third and the fourth generations of those who hate Me” (Ex.
+20:5).
 How can God condemn us for something he does himself?
 Is this just rank hypocrisy?

 RESPONSE: A number of observations can be made:

 First, the term “jealous” (qannāʾ) can also be rendered “zealous.”
 For instance, the psalmist writes, “Zeal for your house has consumed me” (Ps.
 69:9).
 God has “zeal” for his people (Isa.
 42:13) and his purposes (Isa.
 9:7).
 Thus, the “term ‘zealous’ might be a better translation.”

 Second, there is a difference between sinful jealousy and godly jealousy.
 Paul writes, “I am jealous for you with a godly jealousy” (2 Cor.
 11:2).
 Paul’s care for these people was for their benefit—not his own.
 False teachers were trying to take advantage of the Corinthians in order to harm them (2 Cor.
 11:20).
 While it’s an odd choice of words, Paul was “jealous” for these people—not for selfish reasons, but for sacrificial ones.
 Indeed, if Paul stood by idle and indifferent as the Corinthians fell away from Christ, this would’ve been wrong.
 Paul Copan writes,